Kotlin/kotlinx.coroutines/reactive/kotlinx-coroutines-rx2/README.md

 | [CompletableSource.await][io.reactivex.CompletableSource.await] | Awaits for completion of the completable value
 | [SingleSource.await][io.reactivex.SingleSource.await] | Awaits for completion of the single value and returns it
 | [ObservableSource.awaitFirst][io.reactivex.ObservableSource.awaitFirst] | Awaits for the first value from the given observable
+| [ObservableSource.awaitFirstOrDefault][io.reactivex.ObservableSource.awaitFirstOrDefault] | Awaits for the first value from the given observable or default
 | [ObservableSource.awaitLast][io.reactivex.ObservableSource.awaitFirst] | Awaits for the last value from the given observable
 | [ObservableSource.awaitSingle][io.reactivex.ObservableSource.awaitSingle] | Awaits for the single value from the given observable
 | [ObservableSource.open][io.reactivex.ObservableSource.open] | Subscribes to observable and returns [ReceiveChannel]